Rocky Mountain Tai Chi Chuan

 Jane died in 2001.
 Bataan passed away in 2012; before he died, he asked two of his senior students, Beth Rosenfeld and Lee Fife, to take over the school.
 We, along with other senior students, are committed to continuing the practice, consistent with the direction provided by our teachers.

-Since Fall 2012 we have also been teaching at Naropa University, carrying on the tai chi program that Jane and Bataan founded.
+Since Fall 2012 we have also been teaching at Naropa University, carrying on the tai chi program that Jane and Bataan ran for 35 years.

 We studied under Jane and Bataan from 1983 until their deaths.
 We have also studied with other senior practitioners including Maggie Newman, Ben Lo, and Wolfe Lowenthal.